pkom79/email-metrics-cloud/docs/BRANDING.md

 This guide defines the design tokens, components, and patterns used across the app.
 Treat it as the single source of truth and keep it updated as we standardize.
 When adding or modifying UI, reference this document and prefer the shared components listed here.

-Last updated: 2025-09-13 (Custom Segment compare layout + delta formatting + Overview sourcing; Weekly 90+ empty state pattern)
+Last updated: 2025-09-14 (Flow Step Analysis: Money pillar labels switched to RI/ERS; Deliverability tooltip formatting standardized to arrow; Score N/A rule)

 ## theme and modes
 - Tailwind: v3.x, darkMode: class